Vogeltak/maxcrone.org/content/books/2023-03-02-how-to-live.md

 ---

-How I want to go about this review for its remainder, is to first list all twenty-sevenchapter headings and then write down some of the paragraphs I marked.
+How I want to go about this review for its remainder, is to first list all twenty-seven chapter headings and then write down some of the paragraphs I marked.

 ### 1. Be independent
 ### 2. Commit